Developer: Sonic Team Japan | Year of Release: 1993 | Platform(s): Mega CD | Genre: Platform | Reviewed on: Xbox 360 (Live Arcade)

 “Games recently are too simple.
 You should die if you make one slight mistake.”

-I have no idea who said that.
-I found the quote randomly on the Interweb a while ago but man does it speak the truth.
+I found this quote randomly online a while ago but it does speak the truth.
 This is the mindset serious gamers should have.
-This is my mindset.
+Its a old-school gamer’s mindset and its especially mine.
 “Games recently are too simple.
 You should die if you make one slight mistake.”
-Okay, maybe not necessarily die but you should at least be punished for it.
-And that brings me to 1993’s Sonic CD.
+Okay, maybe not necessarily die but you should at least be punished for it and that brings me to 1993’s Sonic CD.

-This new XBLA/PSN port provides the added bonus of Tails being unlockable which is a nice touch.
+The latest XBLA/PSN port provides the added bonus of Tails being unlockable which is a nice touch.
 He plays mostly the same as Sonic aside your usual “slightly slower but can fly”.
 I’m not sure if it’s just me but he seems to fly much slower than in other games.
 I’ve also faced some glitches playing as him but that understandable as the levels weren’t originally designed with Tails’s flight in mind.
-Though, it is a shame that you can’t unlock any achievements while playing as Tails though. :@
+Shame that you can’t unlock any achievements while playing as Tails though.

-This last thing I’ll talk about is the soundtrack.
-Now I know alot of Sonic games have a claim to this title but Sonic CD does that one of this best soundtracks around.
+Alot of Sonic games have a claim to this title but Sonic CD does that one of this best soundtracks around.
 Overall, I’ll describe it as a mix between Sonic Rush, Streets of Rage 2 and Sonic 3.
 90’s Disco Tunes everywhere!
-I am of course talking about the JP soundtrack.
-Sonic CD is distinct in the fact that the original game was released with two completely different OSTs depending on the region the game was released.
-There’s the US soundtrack and the “everywhere else” soundtrack; more well-known as the JP soundtrack.
-Fans have been long debating which is better.
-The popular consensus is that the JP soundtrack is better.
+I am of course talking about the Japanese soundtrack.
+Sonic CD is distinct in the fact that the original game was released with two completely different soundtrack depending on the region the game was released.
+There’s the US soundtrack and the “everywhere else” aka JP soundtrack.
 The JP track is better.
 Much better.
-It’s the game’s default soundtrack anyway so you don’;t have to change anything.
+It’s the game’s default soundtrack anyway so you don’t have to change anything.
 Moving on.

 What could have been?

-Sonic CD is technically the second game is the series being developed at the same time as Sonic 2 after Sonic Team split into two after the release of Sonic 1.
-Half of the team moved to the USA and would eventually make Sonic 2, 3 and Knuckles which would essentially build on Sonic’s 1 gameplay and introduce many staples in the Sonic series.
-However, the second half of team stayed in Japan to work on a very different Sonic game, Sonic CD which introducing some radically different idea and all sorts of crazy level design.
-Sadly a a game like Sonic CD was never made again.
-Still, Sonic CD is a hell of a game which is easily worth £5.
+Sonic CD is technically the second game is the series being developed at the same time as Sonic 2.
+Sonic 2, 3 and Knuckles which would essentially build on Sonic’s 1 gameplay and introduce many staples in the Sonic series.
+However, the second half of team stayed in Japan to work on a very different Sonic game, Sonic CD which introducing some radically different ideas and all sorts of crazy level design.
+Sadly a a game like Sonic CD was never made again but it’s arguably the most innovate Sonic game in existence.

 - Some levels can be really short if you’re just going for the end goal.

 - Not much variety between the look of levels in the game.
-A lot of very industrial.
+A lot of them look very industrial.